 About the fund

-Hubbub, with the support of Starbucks, is launching ‘The Cup Fund’, the UK’s largest grant fund to support ambitious projects that boost paper cup recycling in the UK.
+Hubbub, with the support of Starbucks, launched ‘The Cup Fund’, the UK’s largest grant fund to support ambitious projects that boost paper cup recycling in the UK.

 The aim of the fund is to kickstart cup recycling across the UK.
-It will be used to introduce new recycling facilities, create new partnerships and deliver high quality behaviour change communications in at least 10 cities.
+It will introduce new recycling facilities, create new partnerships and deliver high quality behaviour change communications across the UK.

-Grant funding of between £50,000 to £100,000 is available to each successful project.
+Grant funding of between £50,000 to £100,000 has been made available to each successful project.
 As well as the funding, Hubbub will provide ongoing support to successful applicants based on our expertise and experience in delivering paper cup recycling campaigns.

 What makes a successful project?